hafizhfadh/learningcenter/README.md

 - **Octane + FrankenPHP Runtime**: The Laravel app runs through FrankenPHP workers managed by Octane to maximise concurrency in the limited VPS footprint.
 - **Service Isolation**: Each runtime concern (web, queue worker, scheduler, Horizon) runs in its own container so that workload spikes cannot starve critical paths while still respecting the tight 4 vCPU / 4 GB RAM budget.
-- **Network Hardening**: The Docker host communicates with the database VPS across a private network segment or IP-allowlisted TLS connection; inbound traffic terminates at Caddy with automatic certificate management for every tenant domain.
+- **Network Hardening**: The Docker host communicates with the database VPS across a private network segment or IP-allowlisted TLS connection; inbound traffic terminates at Traefik with automatic certificate management for every tenant domain.

 ### Deployment Workflow